zachvalenta/jvns.ca/content/post/2019-02-16---con-2019--submit-a-talk-.markdown

 ### We're looking for sponsors

+!!Con is pay-what-you-can (if you can't afford a $300 conference ticket, we're the conference for you!).
+Because of that, we rely on sponsorship money to make up the difference and help us pay our speakers for their amazing work.

-If you already know and love !!Con, the #1 best way you can help support the conference is to ask your company to sponsor us!
+If you love !!Con, a huge way you can help support the conference is to ask your company to sponsor us!
 Here's our [sponsorship page](http://bangbangcon.com/sponsors) and you can email me at julia@jvns.ca if you're interested.

 ### hope to see you there ❤